[?] Subscribe to KHB

 Hi Jack

 Sounds like a great project.
-I too love the open plan idea of a barn and american barns have a real presence on a decent block of land.
-Here on OZ we are only just starting to supply them in kit home form unlike america.
+I too love the open plan idea of a barn and American barns have a real presence on a decent block of land.
+Here on OZ we are only just starting to supply them in kit home form unlike America.
 A couple of thoughts to ponder.
 I have issues with the steel 'web trusses' and how to cover them as they can be a bit ugly as a home internal.
 You will have to use top of the line roof insulation and consider wall insulation as well.
 Trying to heat or cool a barn is difficult due to the high roof line.

 See my Insulation tips page for more info.